Since 2004, KTC has offered a slate of offroad races designed to both

 In the wooded hollows of Big Ridge State Park east of Norris near Maynardville, the 11 mile course delves into long forgotten, mud-slogged crevasses thought to be haunted by haints, demons, banshees, phantoms, and poltergeists.

-We will also offer a five-mile option for those who choose to spend a bit less time on the trail, although Grand Prix points will only be awarded for the longer race.
+We will also offer a five-mile option for those who choose to spend a bit less time on the trail, although Grand Prix points will only be awarded for the longer race, and a shorter still, but equally delightful, kids trail mile course will be offered for the young 'uns.
 A splendid time is guaranteed for all.

 Race Information and Entry